Bombardier-C-Kram/TatinCLI/ReadMe.md

 ## Notes

+- Check out the [Tatin documentation](https://tatin.dev/v1/documentation) for some more details on Tatin itself.
 - Package names can include version specifiers (e.g., `APLPage-1.0.0`)
 - The update command checks for and installs newer versions of all packages
 - Use `--verbose` to see detailed operation logs